Contact

 FAQ

-Can I use A/B testing for offline marketing campaigns as well?
+Can I also use A/B tests for offline marketing campaigns?

 Yes, A/B testing can also be used for offline marketing campaigns.
 For example, you can test different versions of print ads to find out which ad achieves the best results.